-The cost of property and equipment is depreciated over the estimated useful lives of the related assets.
+The cost of property and equipment is depreciated over the estimated useful life of the related assets.
+Leasehold improvements are depreciated over the lesser of the term of the related lease or the estimated useful lives of the assets.
 Depreciation is computed on the straight-line method.
 For the purpose of computing depreciation, the useful life for Machinery and Equipment is 3 to 10 years.
 The MCD uses the threshold of \$2,500 for capitalizing assets purchased.